 It isn’t fall until you and the kids get lost in one of NJ’s many corn mazes.
 Advance tickets are recommended at most spots, so call ahead or go online to get the exact details before you head out.
 Think you’ve got what it takes to navigate one of these corn mazes?
 Here are the ones around the state to try:

 Find your way through the corn maze, pick the perfect pumpkin and enjoy delicious treats while listening to live music during Fall Festival weekends.

 83 Emleys Hill Rd., Cream Ridge

-This four-acre maze was built on the side of a hill, which makes it great for views of the 100-acre farmland below.
+This six-acre maze was built on the side of a hill, which makes it great for views of the 100-acre farmland below.
 While there you can explore Bullock Barnyard, where there’s a petting zoo and games, or head to Screamin Hill Brewery for a beer.
-Fall fun activities run September 18 – October 31.

 358 Allen Rd., Hackettstown

-Donaldson Farms boasts a nine-acre corn maze, and this year’s theme is “Sarah’s Fight for Hope” a charity that helps families battling pediatric cancer.
-Open September 25-October 31, $1 from every corn maze ticket sold will go to support this cause.
-Tickets are $9 for any person over the age of 4.
-Once you’ve navigated your way out of the maze, enjoy the rest of the Fall Harvest weekend activities, like pumpkin and apple picking, hayrides and more.
+Donaldson Farms boasts a 9-acre corn maze.
+Once you’ve navigated your way out of the maze, enjoy the rest of the Fall Harvest weekend activities, like pumpkin and apple picking, hayrides and a corn cannon!

 346 Long Swamp Rd, New Egypt